amygdalama/amygdalama.github.io/content/2014-02-17-github-pages-pelican.md

 If you see something on your website that you want to change, and you're not sure where to look in your theme's CSS/HTML files, right click on the element in the browser and go to "Inspect Element".
 This will show you where in the HTML the element is (on the left) and what parts of the CSS file define its style (on the right).
 You can adjust things here in the browser to test out different fonts, colors, etc, but note that changes you make to the code in your browser will not be reflected in your source files.

 ##Generating Your Site
-Once you have markdown files in your `content` folder, you can run `pelican` on those files to generate HTML for your site using the theme you specify in your `pelicanconf.py` file:
+Once you have markdown files in your `content` folder, you can run `make devserver`, which does a number of things: it runs the `pelican` command on your `content` folder to generate HTML for your site using the theme you specify in your `pelicanconf.py` file, and serves your site locally at [http://localhost:8000](http://localhost:8000). `make devserver` will also automatically regenerate your site every time you save a change to a content, configuration, or theme file!
+Just refresh the page in your browser, and you should immediately see the changes.

-	:::bash
-	$ pelican content

 ##Posting to GitHub
 Recall that you need a repository on GitHub named *username.github.io* (this will be the remote repository for your blog), and that your HTML files need to be in this repository's main directory (not within a subdirectory).